piiano/vault-typescript/sdk/react-forms/README.md

 ## Usage

-The following example shows how to use the `ProtectedForm` component to collect credit card information from a user and store it in Piiano Vault collection with the following schema:
+The following example shows how to use the `ProtectedForm` component to collect credit card information from a user and store it in Piiano Vault.

+For storing the information we will define a collection in Vault with the following [PVSchema](https://docs.piiano.com/guides/reference/pvschema):

 ```sql
 credit_cards DATA (